iSOLveIT/protege_owl/_sources/index.rst.txt

 | 11.4 The Protégé SHACL Plug-In
 | To start go to Windows>Tabs and see if you have SHACL Editor as an
   option.
-If you don’t then go to File>Check for plugins and select the SHACL4Protege Constraint Validator.
+If you don't then go to File>Check for plugins and select the SHACL4Protege Constraint Validator.
 You need to restart Protégé to see the new plugin so save your work and then quit and start Protégé and load the Pizza ontology with data.